rachyharkov/template-starter-ci4-multirole/README.md

 ## And why this repository exists? starter?
 Multirole? what does it mean?

-This repository is a fork of the official repository of CodeIgniter 4, but with some changes, such as:
+This repository is a clone of the official repository of CodeIgniter 4.4.2, but with some changes, such as:

 - UI Template using Mazer Admin Template - [Check Here](https://github.com/zuramai/mazer)
 - User Authentication System